We collate all the best reviews from around the Internet so you can view them in one place

-Review by Octaria9 months ago
+Review by Howard C.2 years ago

 My views are from the stand point of a contributing photographer.
 In 2018, I applied for a contributor's account with Adobe Stock and submitted a portfolio for review.
 No action was taken on my application for weeks, so I deleted all of the images on the pending account website.
 It should be noted that I was never contacted by Adobe before or after I deleted the images.

 Five months later, I happen to discover three of my (copyrighted) images, presumably deleted, were displayed for sale on the Adobe Stock website.
 Credit for the images is attributed to only my first name.
 I apparently have one sale dated a few days after I uploaded the image, although my account was never accepted.
 Nor was I ever notified of the sale.
 You could say it's not a big deal, because the sale netted only $0.24, a 24% commission.
 Adobe proudly advertises 33 to 35% commissions.